-GaryPaffett is a British racing driver and one of the longest servants in the Deutsche Tourenwagen Masters (DTM) which he won in 2005.
-He's a DTM regular since 2003, spending all fourteen seasons with Mercedes.
-He won twenty races.
-Except being DTM champ in 2005, he was a vice-champion four times.
+GaryPaffett is a British racing driver and one of the longest servants in the Deutsche Tourenwagen Masters (DTM) which he won two times, in 2005 and 2018.
+He was a DTM regular since 2003, spending all fifteen seasons with Mercedes.
+He won twenty-three races.
+Except being DTM champ two times, he was a vice-champion four times.

 Gary Paffet was born on March 24, 1981, in Bromley, a small suburban town in greater London.
 As a kid, Paffett competed in the various minor karting races, but when he was 10 years old, he became the vice-champion of the British Junior TKM Championship.